-Table 1Previous studies of projectedhighlight here) drought under climate change in Brazil, China, Ghana and India (for China, the most pertinent recent literature has been selected for pertinent recent literature has been selected for Country Drought indicator and climate scenarios Key findings Source Brazil, NE Annual consecutive dry days (CDD) 24 CMIP5 GCMs with the 4 standard RCPs for 2071-2100 Marengo et al. 2017 Southern half of S America SPI 15 CMIP5 models under RCP4.5 and RCP8.5 for 2011-2040, relative to 1979-2008 10-20% increase in drought frequency, $5-15\%$ increase in drought severity, but reduction in drought duration of $10-30\%$ Penalba and Rivera (2015) China Palmer Drought Severity Index (PDSI) 35 CMIP5 GCMs RCP4.5 and RCP8.5 for 2020s, 2050s and 2080s More extreme climate, in terms of both droughts and wet years.
-Droughts currently classified as extreme become the norm by the end of the century for RCP8.5.
-Drought more widespread, spreading across South- west China Wang and Chen (2014), Wang et al. (2014) China Meteorological, agricultural and hydrological droughts 5 GCMs RCP8.5 for 2020-2049 relative to 1971-2000 Droughts more severe, prolonged, and fre- quent except in parts of northeast and north Leng et al 2015 Ghana, Volta River Basin SPI and SPEI 8 GCMs downscaled using the CORDEX- Africa regional climate model RCP4.5 and RCP8.5 for 2046-2065 and 2081-2100 Increased drought likelihood and drought area extent (more pronounced for SPEI than SPI).
-For SPEI, drought area extent increased from around 13% under baseline conditions to 24% in 2046-2065 and to 31% in 2081-2100 under RCP4.5; and to 29% and 34% in these periods under RCP8.5 Oguntunde et al. 2017 India SPI, SPEI and Standardized Effective Precipi- tation Evapo-Transpiration Index (SPETI) 7 RCMs RCP4.5 and RCP8.5 for 2021-2050 and 2070-2100 Increasing drought across India, when SPEI used as the indicator.
-A shift in location of the greatest drought hazard from central India towards the southeast Gupta and Jain (2018), Aadhar and Mishra (2018).

-scenarios assume warming of exactly their respective temperature.
+Table 1 Previous studies of projected drought under climate change in Brazil, China, Ghana and India (for China, the most pertinent recent literature has been selected for Wang and Chen (2014), Wang et al. (2014) Gupta and Jain (2018), Aadhar and Mishra Penalba and Rivera (2015) Oguntunde et al. 2017 Marengo et al. 2017 Leng et al 2015 (2018).Source 0-20% increase in drought frequency, 5-15% increase in drought severity, but reduction in conditions to 24% in 2046-2065 and to 31% quent except in parts of northeast and north the end of the century for RCP8.5.
+Drought droughts and wet years.
+Droughts currently increased from around 13% under baseline used as the indicator.
+A shift in location of more widespread, spreading across Southclassified as extreme become the norm by Increasing drought across India, when SPEI Droughts more severe, prolonged, and frethan SPI).
+For SPEI, drought area extent in 2081-2100 under RCP4.5; and to 29% and 34% in these periods under RCP8.5 the greatest drought hazard from central Increased drought likelihood and drought area extent (more pronounced for SPEI More extreme climate, in terms of both drought duration of 10 -30% India towards the southeast west China Key findings 15 CMIP5 models under RCP4.5 and RCP8.5 SPI, SPEI and Standardized Effective Precipi-Meteorological, agricultural and hydrological RCP8.5 for 2020-2049 relative to 1971-2000 tation Evapo-Transpiration Index (SP\ETI) 24 CMIP5 GCMs with the 4 standard RCPs RCP4.5 and RCP8.5 for 2020s, 2050s and 8 GCMs downscaled using the CORDEX-Drought indicator and climate scenarios for 2011-2040, relative to 1979-2008 RCP4.5 and RCP8.5 for 2046-2065 and RCP4.5 and RCP8.5 for 2021-2050 and Palmer Drought Severity Index (PDSI) Annual consecutive dry days (CDD) Africa regional climate model 35 CMIP5 GCMs for 2071-2100 SPI and SPEI 2081-2100 droughts 5 GCMs Southern half of S America Ghana, Volta River Basin nighlight here) Brazil, NE Country China China India scenarios assume warming of exactly their respective temperature.
 Because no GCM has been run for this range of specific warming levels, we scaled the GCM-simulated patterns of climate change to match these specific warming levels using the ClimGen pattern-scaling technique (Osborn et al. 2016).
 By doing so, we assume a linear relationship between changes of a climate variable within a single grid cell and the change in global-mean surface temperature.
 To capture uncertainty in climate projections, we used scaling factors diagnosed from a total of 23 CMIP5 GCMs, a common strategy (see James et al. 2017; Tebaldi and Arblaster 2014; and Osborn et al. 2018 for application, strengths and limitations).